BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerSitInCommand.md

       "description": "Always contains 'PlayerSitInResponse' to distinguish the command from others.", "type": "string"
     },
+    "Success": {
+      "description": "True if the command was a success", "type": "bool"
+    },
+    "MessageId": {
+      "description": "The Id of the message.
+None if no message", "type": "BluffinMuffin.Protocol.Enums.BluffinMessageId",
+      "enum": [
+        "None",
+        "SpecificServerMessage"
+      ]
+    },
+    "Message": {
+      "description": "The message.
+Empty if no messages", "type": "string"
+    },
     "NoSeat": {
       "description": "The Seat number where the player will sit.
 It could be different from the one asked if the seat was not available.
 Wil have -1 if the player is not sitting anywhere.", "type": "int"